Where we work and our projects

 ---|---|---|---|---|---|

-Lanforce Energy | Zimbabwe | Biogas | 6,131 | Lanforce Energy is one of the leading biogas companies in Zimbabwe offering biodigesters for households, farmers, entrepreneurs and institutions. | |
+Lanforce Energy | Zimbabwe | Biogas | 6,131 | Lanforce Energy is one of the leading biogas companies in Zimbabwe offering biodigesters for households, farmers, entrepreneurs and institutions.
+The company aims to scale up its business activities by selling approx. 2,400 new biodigesters, which would total over 6,000 clean cooking services, expected to benefit up to 28,000 Zimbabweans in the rural and peri-urban areas of the country. | |

 BURN Manufacturing Kenya | BURN Manufacturing USA | Kenya | Electric | 130,000 | Under separate agreements with BURN subsidiaries in the respective countries, MCFA will provide up to EUR 10 million of results-based financing |